Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Related Work

-Our contribution to this emerging literature is two-fold.
-First, our DiD design looks at the additional project-level productivity gain, if any, from using an LLM \textit{agent} assistant (Cursor) \emph{relative to the state-of-the-practice} (likely a mixture of human-written code and code generated by earlier-generation AI tools).
-Second, we provide a comprehensive analysis of the impact of LLM agent assistance with Cursor on software quality, which is the first to the best of our knowledge, and highlight potential velocity-quality trade-offs and their complex interactions in the case of Cursor adoption.
+Our contribution is two-fold.
+First, our DiD design looks at the additional project-level productivity gain, if any, from using a modern \textit{agentic} coding assistant (Cursor) \emph{relative to the state-of-the-practice} (likely a mixture of human-written code and code generated by earlier-generation AI tools).
+Second, we provide a comprehensive analysis of the impact of adopting Cursor on code quality, which is the first to the best of our knowledge, and highlight potential velocity-quality trade-offs and their complex interactions.